Theory-of-Everything/nii-nvim/CONTRIBUTING.md

 --]]
 ```

-- Tab style should be 4 spaces.
+- Tab style should be 4 spaces (no expandtab).
 - All variables should be cast at the top of the file (unless local to a block)
-- All code should be well commented, with proper semantics as shown below
+- All code should be well commented, with proper semantics as shown below.

 ```lua
 -- varbles can be commented like this regardless of size